ericywl/sutd-coin/README.md

 | `-f`     | Create one selfish miner |
 | `-d`     | Simulate double spending |

-For double spending, we will be using `python src/double_spend.py` for a sequential demonstration because the results are more obvious compared to in a multi-process case and it is also easier to implement.

-**_Note: At least 2 miners should be included when running the simulation._**
+**_Note: At least 2 miners should be included when running the simulation.
+Simulation is also not meant to run with a large number of nodes (e.g. 20)_**

 ## Mining and Coin Creation